Ford Transit Connect: Tourneo Connect

 The Ford Tourneo Connect is a leisure activity vehicle produced by Ford, which was first put into production in 2002 to the British market.
 Much like the Tourneo is a passenger version of the Transit, the Tourneo Connect was designed with rear windows and seats.
 Principally termed a commercial vehicle, Ford predicted relatively low sales of between 800 and 1000 mainly to taxi operators, due to its given status as a commercial vehicle.
 However, Ford described the Connect as a 'dual use' vehicle, equally able to meet business and leisure needs.
-It was put into production to rival the similar models of the Citroën Berlingo, Peugeot Partner, Volkswagen Caddy, Fiat Doblò and the Opel/Vauxhall Combo Tour.
+It was put into production to rival the similar models of the Renault Kangoo, Mercedes Citan, Citroën Berlingo, Peugeot Partner, Volkswagen Caddy, Fiat Doblò and the Opel/Vauxhall Combo Tour.

 The Connect, when first sold, was the only vehicle of its kind to offer folding and separately removable 60/40 split rear seats that allowed multiple seating formations and increased load capacity.
-It also boasted the option of twin sliding side load doors as well as rear doors or a tailgate, whereas neither of its main competitors have this option.
-The Connect's design emphasizes Ford's ideal that the vehicle be multipurpose.
+It also boasted the option of twin sliding side load doors as well as rear doors or a tailgate, whereas neither of its main competitors had this option.